 1 Not required for coordination under No. 9.7A.

-2 The most recent version of Recommendation ITU-R SF.675 should be used to the extent applicable in calculating the maximum power density per Hz.
+2 The most recent version of Recommendation ITU-R SF.675 should be used in calculating the maximum power density per Hz.
 For carriers below 15 GHz, the power density is averaged over the worst 4 kHz band.
 For carriers at or above 15 GHz, the power density is averaged over the worst 1 MHz band.
-In the case of assignments with a bandwidth less than the stated averaging bandwidth, the maximum density is calculated as if the assignment occupied the averaging bandwidth.

 Reasons: to clarify the footnote by pointing to the most recent version of Recommendation ITU-R SF.675 for calculating the maximum power density of carriers.